 The Deb session will be very interactive, with a presentation by the Deb Technical Manager followed by UV scans of all volunteers.
 Someone will be on hand to discuss any queries after their individual scan.
 Each UV scan takes only 2 minutes per person.
 The Deb Safe skin evaluation process taking 15 minutes will be available for anyone interested in staying on longer.

-Venue: The Sewell Studio, Geneva Way, off Leads Road, Hull HU7 0DG ALL WELCOME
+Venue: The Sewell Studio, Geneva Way, off Leads Road, Hull HU7 0DG

 You may also be interested in

-… HOHSG’s seminar on STRESS on the 10th October in the light of the HSE’s recent findings that 38% of NHS staff feel unwell due to work-related stress – more info here The NHS is not alone – stress is one of the most commonly reported cause of occupational health in Britain, accounting for 40% of all work-related ill-health causes, and 49% of all working days lost due to ill-health in 2016/17.
+… HOHSG’s seminar on STRESS on Wednesday 10th October in the light of the HSE’s recent findings that 38% of NHS staff feel unwell due to work-related stress – more info here The NHS is not alone – stress is one of the most commonly reported cause of occupational health in Britain, accounting for 40% of all work-related ill-health causes, and 49% of all working days lost due to ill-health in 2016/17.